February 21, 2022

 - Tell stories: Narrative can influence feelings and sometimes behavior

-No matter how you develop your messages, be sure to use a template to keep yourself organized, consistent and concise.
+No matter how you develop your messages, use a template to keep yourself organized, consistent, and concise.
 For example, we use our award-winning messagemap methodology to get all the most important messages organized and prioritized on one page.
+The messagemap is used to develop all the communication tactics (in Step 5) so that messages are consistent and strategic.

 Step 5: Decide What Your Strategy Is and What Channels and Tactics You’ll Use

 How you deliver your messages is as important as what you say.
-Now’s the time to identify your internal communications strategies – in other words, how you’ll approach communicating with your audiences.
-In this step, you’ll also outline specifically which channels and tactics to use to reach your audience and connect with the key messages.
+During this step, you can identify your internal communications strategies – in other words, how you’ll approach communicating your key messages with your audiences.
+This is the step where you outline specifically which channels and tactics are most effective at reaching each audience, so they understand and connect with the key messages.

 Note: It helps to strategize potential tactics and channels as a communications team.
-Organize a session with plenty of post-it notes, flip charts, and pens/markers to generate ideas and stick them on the wall.
+Organize a working session with plenty of post-it notes, flip charts, and pens/markers to generate ideas and stick them on the wall.
 Vote on the top 6-8 tactics for each objective, repeat, and consolidate.
+Hold on to this and use it for communication planning during the year for other programs and priorities, too.

-The channels you choose will depend on what you want to achieve from your communication and the audience you need to reach.
+The channels you choose will depend on what you want to achieve from your communications and the audience you need to reach.
 The right channels for raising awareness would probably be the wrong ones for gaining ownership and commitment.
-Similarly, the needs of desk-based employees will be very different to sales force or factory workers.
+Similarly, the needs of desk-based employees will be very different to sales teams or factory workers who aren’t on computers during the day.

-A well-coordinated use of multiple voices and channels will be needed to ensure maximum impact.
-How much time you have will often dictate which channels you choose.
+A well-coordinated use of multiple voices and channels will be needed for maximum impact.

 It’s also important to draw on any employee communication data and insights that already exist in your organization.
-Look to engagement surveys, channel feedback, and more to help you determine which channels and tactics to use.
+Look to engagement and communication effectiveness surveys, channel audits and feedback, and employee listening sessions to help you make data-driven decision making around which channels and tactics to use.

 Keep in mind these communication best practices:

-- Face-to-face communication is best for making a personal connection and overcoming resistance to change.
+- Face-to-face (or voice-to-voice) communication is best for making a personal connection and overcoming resistance to change.
+If you’ve got a sensitive or complex message, this is usually your best bet.

-- Paper (such as handouts at a meeting or a flier on a bulletin board) is best when details are important, or dates needs to be referenced
+- Paper (such as handouts at a meeting or a flier on a bulletin board) is best when details are important, or dates need to be referenced.

-- Electronic (such as email or an intranet page) works well for those who have frequent access to computers
+- Electronic (such as email or an intranet page) works well for those who have frequent access to computers; consider also visual display boards for break rooms, elevators, lobbies, and central meeting locations.

 - Video is best to use when you want to appeal to visual and audio senses and to tell a story.
-More and more companies are using short, grassroots type videos to get messages across
+More and more companies are using short, grassroots-type videos to get messages across.
+Consider captions for multiple languages and/or open work environments where noise is a concern.

-- Internal social media is most effective to build a culture of collaboration and rapport among dispersed team members
+- Internal social media can help to build a culture of collaboration and rapport among dispersed team members.

-Think about how frequently you’ll use different channels.
+- Think about frequency.
 For example, huddles with your team could happen daily, while town hall meetings might be best quarterly.

 Actionable Communication Strategies Make Your Tactics More Impactful

-The tactics will help you explain how you plan to make the internal communication strategies happen.
-Make each tactic relate back to at least one (if not multiple) strategies.
-Include key deliverables and prepare to monitor execution.
+The tactics are how you plan to make the internal communication strategies happen.
+Make each tactic relate back to at least one strategy (if not multiple).
+Include key deliverables and how you will monitor execution.

-Then plot key activities into a high-level calendar so you can see how the communications will unfold throughout the year.
+Then plot key activities into a calendar, so you can see how the communications will unfold throughout the year.

-In this section, too, add in any considerations that might negatively or positively impact the success of the implementation, for example: employees have noted in engagement surveys that they prefer small-group meetings to receive information from their managers.
+In this section, also add in any considerations that might negatively or positively impact the success of the implementation to inform your tactics and timing.
+For example, employees have noted in engagement surveys that they prefer small-group meetings to receive information from their managers.

-Having a full view of the variety of communications channels and tactics used to implement your plan (and timing to go along with it) will be most effective when you have a project tracker to work from.
-Look at the year ahead and note which communications will be happening when.
-That will help ensure you have a consistent cadence of communications, which will contribute to a more informed, engaged workforce.
+It’s helpful to have a full view of the communications channels and tactics you are using to implement your plan (and timing to go along with it).
+This becomes your project tracker, so you can look at the year ahead and note which communications will be happening and when.
+That will help ensure you have a consistent cadence of communications that is timed around – and in support of – key business and organizational milestones.
+The key is enough communications to keep what’s important on people’s radars, but not too much that it becomes noise and people tune out.

 Vehicle / Deliverable |